FireBlinkLTD/rulex/README.md

 - `name` - required column that defines the test name, duplicated names across rows are allowed
 - `set {property}` - optional column that sets the value in the cell to `{property}`, e.g. `fact.something`
 - `expect {property}` - optional column that expects value in the cell to match `{property}` after execution, e.g. `result.something`

+### RuleError

+RuleError is thrown when `break` column rule triggers.

+Error exposes following properties:
+- `message` - the value of the cell
+- `code` - optional code provided in the column header, if not provided value will be a blank string
+- `step` - name of the step (worksheet) where error was triggered
+- `rule` - matches the `name` column value for the row where error was triggered
+- `explanation` - optional explanation object, only available when `process` is invoked with explanation flag
+- `context` - context state when error ocurred
+- `fact` - state of the fact when error ocurred

 ## CLI